The 911 Public Safety Dispatcher plays a critical role in the Henrico County Public Safety Team

 - Conviction of any misdemeanor involving moral turpitude including, but not limited to, petit larceny , drugs or other controlled substances, sex offenses, or domestic assault.

-- Sale, transportation, or illegal use of any Schedule I or II drugs (i.e. cocaine, crack, heroin, opiates, LSD, PCP, mushrooms, barbiturates, ecstasy, amphetamines, etc.) within the past 10 years from the date April 2, 2021.
+- Sale, transportation, or illegal use of any Schedule I or II drugs (i.e. cocaine, crack, heroin, opiates, LSD, PCP, mushrooms, barbiturates, ecstasy, amphetamines, etc.) within the past 10 years.
 The sale, transportation, or illegal use of any Schedule I or II drug beyond 10 years will be considered on a case by case basis with the following criteria: Age at the time the behavior occurred, passage of time , patterns of past behavior, severity of behavior, probable consequences if past behavior is repeated or made public, likelihood of recurrence, relevance of past behavior to public safety employment, aggravating and mitigating factors, and other relevant considerations.
 The illegal sale or use of a prescription drug, which may also be a schedule drug, is considered separately.

-- Use of marijuana , hash, or hash oil within the past 12 months from the date of April 2, 2021.
+- Use of marijuana , hash, or hash oil within the past 12 months.

 Applicants may be eliminated from further consideration, on a case by case basis, for any of the following reasons: